Steve Marriott: Relationships and family

 Marriott had three daughters.
 The first, Lesley, was born to fellow teen Sally Foulger before Marriott became famous.
 She was originally known as Sarah Lisa Foulger (born 9 June 1966).
 She was adopted but later found out who her father was and has been accepted by her siblings.
 The second was Tonya, with Canadian Terri Elias in 1984.
-His third daughter Mollie Mae was born in 1985 when Marriott was with his childhood friend Manon Piercey.
+His third daughter Mollie Mae, known as singer Mollie Marriott, was born in 1985 when Marriott was with his childhood friend Manon Piercey.

-Later Marriott moved into Beehive Cottage in Moreton, Essex, a property he had bought jointly with Ronnie Lane and wife Susan and where he established his "Clear Sounds" music studio.
-In 1967, after a dispute over unpaid royalties, relations between the Small Faces and Don Arden broke down and Arden sold them on to Andrew Loog Oldham, who owned the Immediate Records label.
-The band were much happier at Immediate, spending more time in the recording studio and far less time playing live, but they lost the dynamic live sound that had made them famous.